Peugeot: Early motor vehicles

 Armand Peugeot became interested in the automobile early on and, after meeting with Gottlieb Daimler and others were convinced of its viability.
 The first Peugeot automobile, a three-wheeled, steam-powered car designed by Léon Serpollet, was produced in 1889; only four examples were made.
-Steam power was heavy and bulky and required lengthy warmup times.
+Steam power was heavy and bulky and required lengthy warm-up times.
 In 1890, after meeting Daimler and Émile Levassor, steam was abandoned in favour of a four-wheeled car with a petrol-fuelled internal combustion engine built by Panhard under Daimler licence.
 The car was more sophisticated than many of its contemporaries, with a three-point suspension and a sliding-gear transmission.
 An example was sold to the young Alberto Santos-Dumont, who exported it to Brazil.

 More cars followed, 29 being built in 1892, 40 in 1894, 72 in 1895, 156 in 1898, and 300 in 1899.
 These early models were given "type" numbers.
 Peugeot became the first manufacturer to fit rubber tyres (solid, rather than pneumatic) to a petrol-powered car.
 Due to family discord, Armand Peugeot founded the Société des Automobiles Peugeot, in 1896, but in 1910 it was merged back with the family's Peugeot bicycle and motorcycle business.

 Peugeot was an early pioneer in motor racing, with Albert Lemaître winning the world's first motor race, the Paris–Rouen, in a 3 hp Peugeot.
 Five Peugeots qualified for the main event, and all finished.
 Lemaître finished 3 min 30 sec behind the Comte de Dion whose steam-powered car was ineligible for the official competition.
-Three Peugeots were entered in the Paris–Bordeaux–Paris, where they were beaten by Panhard's car (despite an average speed of 20.8 km/h and taking the 31,500 franc prize.
+Three Peugeots were entered in the Paris–Bordeaux–Paris, where they were beaten by Panhard's car (despite an average speed of 20.8 km/h and taking the 31,500 franc prize).
 This also marked the debut of Michelin pneumatic tyres in racing, also on a Peugeot; they proved insufficiently durable.
 Nevertheless, the vehicles were still very much horseless carriages in appearance and were steered by a tiller.

 In 1896, the first Peugeot engines were built; no longer were they reliant on Daimler.
 Designed by Rigoulot, the first engine was an 8 hp horizontal twin fitted to the back of the Type 15.
 It also served as the basis of a nearly exact copy produced by Rochet-Schneider.
 Further improvements followed: the engine moved to the front on the Type 48 and was soon under a bonnet at the front of the car, instead of hidden underneath; the steering wheel was adopted on the Type 36, and they began to look more like the modern car.